NHS England have confirmed that free flu vaccinations are available in 2018/19 for social care workers who offer direct care to people using services.

 Staff can go to their own GP practice or any pharmacy.
 To prove that they are eligible they will need to take identification with them that shows their names and the name of their employing organisation.
 This could be an ID card or badge, a letter from their employer, or a recent payslip.

-Want to be a Christies Carer?
+Want to be a live-in carer with Christies Care?

 We’re extremely proud of the excellent standard of care our carers give to their clients.